Daniyal Aziz: Road accident injuries

 On 16 June 2022, he was sustained critical injuries in a road accident in Shakargarh, a city in Punjab’s Narowal District.
-As per details, the vehicle of his car was hit by a speeding truck coming from the opposite direction near Bhanja Stop after its tyre burst.
+As per details, the vehicle of his car was hit by a speeding truck coming from the opposite direction near Bhajna Stop after its tyre burst.
 In the crash, a man travelling in the truck died on the spot, while three others sustained injuries.
 He has fractured one of his arms in the horrific crash.
 He was shifted to DHQ Hospital in Narowal.

 On 17 June 2022, he was shifted to CMH Rawalpindi for medical treatment from where he was shifted to Services Hospital Lahore.
 According to doctors, his lungs were also damaged in the accident.

 Health

 Soon after the incident, Prime Minister Shehbaz Sharif called Aziz’s wife Mehnaz Aziz to inquire about the PML-N leader’s health.
 The premier added that he was praying for his health.

 Meanwhile, Chief Minister Punjab Hamza Shahbaz ordered that the former PML-N lawmaker should be provided with all kinds of medical facilities and also summoned a report from the commissioner of Gujranwala Division and the regional police officer regarding the accident.